 There are so many boobs to choose from, so let’s begin with the best boobs in early art history.
-The Venus of Willendorf is a Paleolithic figurine that is 25-30,000 years old, and is made from limestone that was once stained with red ochre (traces remain).
+The Venus of Willendorf is a Paleolithic figurine that is 25-30,000 years old and is made from limestone that was once stained with red ochre (traces remain).
 She is named after the town in Austria where she was found, although she is not made from a material that is found in that area.

-Standing at a fraction over eleven centimetres she is tiny but her potential meanings are powerful.
+Standing at a fraction over 11 centimeters she is tiny but her potential meanings are powerful.
 Some possibilities are that she is a fertility figure, a mother-goddess figure, or a totem perhaps for good fortune (again perhaps in terms of fertility).
 Her belly and hips are fully rounded and her hands rest gently on her ample breasts.
 There are no facial features but instead a full covering of coiled hair.
 Her legs recede away below her but no feet are present.
 The fertility of the land and the people who live in it are essential for survival: her full figure perhaps hints at the abundance longed for by the people of that time.

 This lady is a little bit younger than the Venus above.
 She was discovered in Çatalhöyük in southern Anatolia, Turkey, and dates from c.
 6000 BCE.
 She bears many similarities to her older counterpart, but she is made of clay and is taller (16.5 cm seated).

-Again we see an extremely womanly figure: full thighs, breasts and arms plus an exaggerated belly – all features seen as indicators of fertility.
+Again, we see an extremely womanly figure: full thighs, breasts, and arms plus an exaggerated belly – all features seen as indicators of fertility.
 She is seated between two big cats (possibly lionesses or leopards) which act as symbols of her power as an earth mother or fertility goddess figure.
 It is thought by some that she may be in the process of giving birth.
 She was discovered in a grain bin!

 Artemis of Ephesus, also known as Diana of Ephesus or the Lady of Ephesus, was another ancient Phrygian (Anatolian) earth mother or fertility goddess figure.
 This version of her dates from the 1st century CE and is a Roman copy of her form, but her original conception is much older.
 It is thought that the original city of Ephesus might have dated as far back as the 10th century BCE.

-Other early goddesses were associated with the Lady of Ephesus too, for example Cybele.
+Other early goddesses were associated with the Lady of Ephesus too, for example, Cybele.
 Cybele was also an earth mother, often depicted wearing a mural crown and riding in a chariot drawn by lions.
 Perhaps the much earlier Seated Woman of Çatalhöyük is her forerunner?
 It certainly seems likely.
 Lions are symbolic of power and strength, and a god or goddess for whom they are an attribute is therefore endowed with their qualities.
-A strong fertility goddess was equal to a good harvest, healthy animals and a radiant society.
+A strong fertility goddess was equal to a good harvest, healthy animals, and a radiant society.

 Dating from the Hellenistic period (323-31 BCE), the Venus de Milo was discovered in a hidden cavity on the Greek island of Melos in 1820.
 She is believed to be Aphrodite, the goddess of love (the Roman equivalent is Venus).
 Other scholars however believe her to be Amphitrite, the goddess of the sea and wife to Poseidon.
-She would have originally worn jewellery: there are holes present to fix a headband, bracelet and earrings.
+She would have originally worn jewelry: there are holes present to fix a headband, bracelet, and earrings.
 What form these took we can only speculate.
-Some also think that she may at one time have held objects in an outstretched hand, for example an apple or a crown.
+Some also think that she may at one time have held objects in an outstretched hand, for example, an apple or a crown.

-She has a typically elongated torso and small breasts which are common in sculpture from this period, and overall, the effect is much more athletic than our previous three Venuses.
+She has a typically elongated torso and small breasts which are common in sculptures from this period, and overall, the effect is much more athletic than our previous three Venuses.
 The drapery appears to be tumbling down around her, held up only by one bent knee, yet her face is one of confidence and purpose.
 She is performing an action, perhaps of showing or giving, and her mind is on this rather than on her nakedness.
 Her gaze seems to me to be firmly directed, and given that she is six feet eight inches tall, I would certainly take her seriously if she was directing it at me!
-She is confident, strong and purposeful, and definitely has some of the best boobs in art history.
+She is confident, strong, and purposeful, and definitely has some of the best boobs in art history.

 Painted c.
 1615 by Peter Paul Rubens the Discovery of the Child Erichthonius takes us back to the theme of fertility.
-The painting refers to the story of Vulcan (Hephaestus) who pursued Minerva (Athena) in order to ‘ravish’ her.
+The painting refers to the story of Vulcan (Hephaestus) who pursued Minerva (Athena) in order to “ravish” her.
 Disgusted she fought him off and his semen fell on the ground.
 Erichthonius sprung from this union between Vulcan and the Earth.
 Minerva first entrusted the three daughters of Cecrops (the King of Attica) to take care of the baby with strict instructions not to open the basket in which he lay, but this failed and so Erichthonius was raised by Minerva herself.

 In the painting we see the three voluptuous daughters giving in to their curiosity.
 Set back on the left there is a statue of Pan, the Greek god of woods and fields.
-On the right there is none other than Artemis of Ephesus depicted as a fountain, making the number of boobs in this painting exactly thirteen – a perilous number even as far back as the Ancient Greeks.
-If you read the the story here, you’ll see why six of these art history boobs might not be so lucky!
+On the right there is none other than Artemis of Ephesus depicted as a fountain, making the number of boobs in this painting exactly 13 – a perilous number even as far back as the Ancient Greeks.
+If you read the story here, you’ll see why six of these art history boobs might not be so lucky!

 The Madonna Litta was painted by Leonardo da Vinci (although this is contentious) c.
 1490.
 In the vast canon of iconography centering on the Madonna figure this particular rendering is a devotional form known as Madonna Lactans (nursing Madonna).
 The scene is one of harmonious, idealized motherhood.

 There is an atmosphere of pure contentment: blue skies in the background, soft light, and the gentle gaze of a mother feeding her baby.
 There is no breastfeeding shame to be found here.
 Anyone who has tried to breastfeed only to have the manager of the establishment banish them to a tiny toilet cubicle will know exactly what I’m talking about!
 A Madonna Lactans in this context is probably the ultimate representation of what boobs are really for.
-Once again it speaks deeply of nourishment, fertility, growth and health.
+Once again it speaks deeply of nourishment, fertility, growth, and health.
 This is not something to be embarrassed about: it is something to celebrate.

 Looking more closely, and past the best boobs in art history angle, the Christ child does not return his gaze to his mother, although he does cradle her breast with his right hand.
-Instead, he gazes almost out to the viewer, but seems absent-minded and unfocused.
+Instead, he gazes almost out to the viewer but seems absent-minded and unfocused.
 This is an indication of what is to come.
-Already he is pulling away towards the destiny with which we are all familiar.
+Already he is pulling away toward the destiny with which we are all familiar.
 This is confirmed by the presence of a chaffinch which he holds in his left hand, representative of the soul as it departs the body in death.